 Voter approval of Proposal 18-1 on Nov.
-6, 2018 resulted in the legalization of recreational marihuana for personal (adult) use and new business industry.
+6, 2018 resulted in the legalization of recreational (adult use) marihuana for personal use (adults only) and new business industry.
 Personal use is allowed state-wide; local municipalities cannot ban it.
-New recreational marihuana businesses (i.e. Growing, Processing, Retail, etc.) may be banned by local municipalities.
-During the July 16, 2019 City Commission workshop, City staff was directed to prepare an ordinance to allow for Recreational Marihuana businesses within the City of Battle Creek.
-This draft ordinance does not affect the legalization of residential use, possession, growing, or processing.
-More information on a future draft ordinance and public meetings will be coming soon.
-Here are the Recreational Marihuana State regulations and processes affecting both the residential use and the business industry.
+New recreational marihuana businesses (i.e. Growing, Processing, Retail, etc.), however, may be banned and regulated by local municipalities.

-The application, linked above, should be submitted in person to the Clerk's Office at City Hall, 10.
-N. Division St., either by the applicant or his/her state-licensed attorney.
+Step 2.
+File a completed City Marihuana Permit and associated fee in person to the Clerk’s Office at City Hall, 10.
+N. Division St., either by the applicant or their state-licensed attorney.

 Zoning regulations - rules & permits

-Based on the community survey showing support of all five MMFLA uses and direction from the Planning Commission & City Commission, the new regulation establishes permits, processes and enforcement all five MMFLA uses in the city.
+Based on the community survey showing support for all five MMFLA uses and direction from the Planning Commission and City Commission, the new regulation establishes permits, processes, and enforcement of all five MMFLA uses in the city.

 1. Approved State License

 2. Issued City Medical Marihuana Permit (when complies with new zoning regulations and applicable building codes)

 3. Site Plan Approval (If applicable)